kaylh/old-RetroBat-obsolete/readme.md

 RetroBat is a set of Batch and Powershell Scripts designed to configure automatically EmulationStation frontend with RetroArch and standalone emulators.

-With it you will be quickly able to run games from a ROMs collection and save a lot of time you can keep to play !
+With it you will be quickly able to run games from a ROMs collection.
+You can save a lot of time you can keep to play !

 RetroBat can download and install all software you need to have a good retro gaming experience on your Windows PC.